kevingao1136/Udacity_DataScience_Nanodegree/Intro_DS_blog_post/README.md

 - **col_descriptions.txt** - a text file I created to capture each column description along with 3 unique values from that column for easier and quicker data understanding

 # Results and Findings
-The article written on this project can be found here: [A StackOverflow Survey Analysis](https://medium.com/@kevingao1136/a-stackoverflow-survey-analysis-e44130a3c82b)

 - The top 3 most valued skills in the tech industry are ranked as the following: **“getting things done”, “communication”, and “algorithms and data structures”**.
 - The top 3 advice for you to break into the field is **“take online courses”, “buy books and work through the exercises”, and “contribute to open sources”**.
 - People with advanced degrees tend to have higher salaries around the 50K income level.
 However, people who **earn much higher than 50K hold either advanced or non-advanced degrees!**